frictionlessdata/website/site/hackathon/README.md

 title: Frictionless Hackathon
 ---

-# Join the Frictionless Data community for a two-day virtual Hackathon in October!
+# Join the Frictionless Data community for a two-day virtual Hackathon on 7-8 October!

 > **Register your project here: https://forms.gle/brYDcP2Fugn74fgN6**